guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-schema-registry/README.md

-# Configuration examples for Confluent ksql-server monitoring in Kubernetes
+# Configuration examples for Confluent schema-registry monitoring in Kubernetes